jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Circular Command Creation

 Another reason why private contents of a call are only created just before the call is run, is because this prevents circular creation of commands.
 Some command may call another command and that command may call the first one again.
-Command calls are usually private, so if you would create all possible command calls, you end up creating an endless recurrence of command creations, while in reality, the recurrence will be broken by some conditional execution of one of the command calls.
-Creating private contents of command calls prevents this circular creation and only creates a command object when it will actually run.
+Command calls are usually private, so if you would create all possible command calls, you end up creating an endless recurrence of command creations, while in reality, the recurrence might be broken by some conditional execution of one of the command calls.
+Creating private contents of command calls prevents this circular creation and only creates a command object when it might actually run.

 #### Diagram